-This petition is filed under 86(1) (f) & 86 (1) (k) of the Electricity Act, 2003 seeking extension of SCOD by 270 days with the following material allegations:
+This petition is filed under 86(1) (f) and 86 (1) (k) of the Electricity Act, 2003 seeking extension of SCOD by 374 days with the following material allegations:

-- (i) The TSSPDCL on behalf of TSDISCOMS floated tender for procurement of 2000 MW solar power through e-procurement platform as per the directions of the Energy Department, GoTS, Hyderabad.
-In the tender process, the petitioner was a successful bidder through open competitive bidding process to setup the solar photovoltaic power project of 15 MW capacity at Thungathurty, Nalgonda, Telangana for sale to DISCOM.
+(i) The TSSPDCL on behalf of TSDISCOMS floated tender for procurement of 2000 MW solar power through e-procurement platform as per the directions of the Energy Department, GoTS, Hyderabad.
+In the tender process, the petitioner was a successful bidder through open competitive bidding process to setup the solar photovoltaic power project of 15 MW capacity at Tandur, Ranga Reddy, Telangana for sale to DISCOM.
 Thereafter, a Power Purchase Agreement (PPA) was executed on 23-02-2016 between the petitioner and the respondent.
-As per the PPA, the petitioner was to make solar photovoltaic power project operational within 12 months from the date of PPA and achieve the Commercial Operation Date (COD) by 22-02-2017. - (ii) After signing PPA, certain unforeseen events and circumstances delayed the development and setting up of all solar power projects across the state of Telangana.
+As per the PPA, the petitioner was to make solar photovoltaic power project operational within 12 months from the date of PPA and achieve the Commercial Operation Date (COD) by 22-02-2017.

+(ii) After signing PPA, certain unforeseen events and circumstances delayed the development and setting up of all solar power projects across the state of Telangana.
 These events are force majeure in terms of Article 9 of PPA.
-During the year, 2016 the Government of the State of Telangana initiated reorganisation of the districts and formation of new districts and there was utter confusion in the offices of the revenue authorities regarding jurisdiction of villages, Mandals etc. The authorities took time to reorganise the records and related documents in the new Mandal headquarter, which resulted in delay in Acquisition of land and further processing of conversion procedures for the project lands.
-Further, Sada bainamas prevented expeditious acquisition of land because before being transferred, the sada bainamas needed regularisation which took time. - (iii) The second major cause for delay is demonetization of high value currency by the central government, which resulted in shortage of cash and difficulties in bank transactions.
-The vendors / sub-contractors could not pay rents for machinery and labour charges and faced severe setbacks due to limited resources which had an adverse impact in the progress of the work.
+During the year, 2016 the Government of the State of Telangana initiated re-organisation of the districts and formation of new districts and there was utter confusion in the offices of the revenue authorities regarding jurisdiction of villages, Mandals etc. The authorities took time to reorganise the records and related documents in the new Mandal headquarter, which resulted in delay in Acquisition of land and further processing of conversion procedures for the project lands.
+Further, Sada bainamas prevented expeditious acquisition of land because before being transferred, the sada bainamas needed regularisation which took time.

+(iii) The second major cause for delay is demonetization of high value currency by the central government, which resulted in shortage of cash and difficulties in bank transactions.
+Due to shortage of cash, the requirement of paying labour in cash on a daily basis, the contractors /suppliers refused to provide any services pending cash payment had an adverse impact in the progress of the work.
 The introduction of GST from 01.07.2017 by the Central Government created ambiguities in the tax rates, delay in supply of material and services at the project site.
+There was slow down during the period of

+July 2017 to September 2017 in the manufacturing as well as service industry.
 Thus, the delay caused due to various factors narrated above were beyond the control of the petitioner and they could not be regulated or controlled and the petitioner suffered badly in the process.